andreock/Bruce_Wiki/Interface.md

 - `f` : Start the file manager on SD card (if present)
 - `l` : Start the file manager on LittleFS

 When you are in a submenu, you can use the numbered keys (1-9) to quick switch to an option.
-Press the same key twice to confirm.
+Press the same key again to confirm.